My Probate Partner

 Discovery

 When I began working on this project, I was told that no user research was available.
 This meant the team had no clarity about the needs of users.
-I began by doing desk research and talking to stakeholders.
+I began by doing desk research.

 Desk research

-By talking to stakeholders, I discovered that a spreadsheet existed.
-This spreadsheet contained data on what users wanted to talk about when they booked a free call.
+By talking to stakeholders, I discovered that a spreadsheet existed that contained data on what users wanted to talk about when they booked a free call.

 Theming the data